jimcrews/crewsj.github.io/k8s-authentication-authorization-01.md

 ## Create private key and CSR for user

-As Adam (new user) - create a private key and csr:
+Imagine there is a new starter called Adam that we as an admin need to provide access to the cluster.
+As Adam, start the process by creating a private key and csr:

 ``` shell
 openssl genrsa -out adam.key 2048